Mets' D�az expected to miss season with torn patellar tendon

 Díaz, who turns 29 next week, retired the side in order in the ninth inning of a 5-2 victory over the Dominican Republic on Wednesday night that sent Puerto Rico to the World Baseball Classic quarterfinals.
 As Díaz and his teammates jumped together in the infield, the right-hander collapsed and reached for his right leg.
 He was taken off the field in a wheelchair.

+“Edwin Díaz is a great human being and a fierce competitor,” Mets owner Steve Cohen tweeted.
+“All of us at the Mets are shaken but determined to sustain our quest for a great season.
+We wish Edwin a speedy recovery.”

-Eppler said he spoke to Díaz several times and noted the right-hander was in “great spirits.”
+Eppler said he spoke to Díaz several times and noted the star reliever was in “great spirits.”

-The Mets signed Díaz to a five-year, $102 million contract — the largest ever for a closer — after he produced a spectacular 2022 season.
-All player contracts are covered by insurance through the WBC that spans the length of time the player is out with an injury suffered during the tournament.
+The Mets re-signed Díaz to a five-year, $102 million contract — the largest ever for a closer — after he produced a spectacular 2022 season.
+All player contracts are covered by insurance through the WBC that spans the length of time the player is out with an injury sustained during the tournament.

-The Mets do have some relievers on their roster with closer experience as they attempt to replace Díaz.
+Mets manager Buck Showalter has some relievers on the roster with closing experience as the team tries to replace Díaz.

 David Robertson has 157 career saves, including 20 last season when he pitched for the Chicago Cubs and Philadelphia Phillies.
 Adam Ottavino has 33 career saves.
 Brooks Raley had six saves for the Tampa Bay Rays last season.